bcorporal/note-buddy/README.md

   ## Installation
   No install needed.
-Run this deployed link!
+Run this deployed link via Heroku! https://fierce-dawn-03721.herokuapp.com/ This is the code repo link https://github.com/bcorporal/note-buddy.git

   Click on the Write icon in the navigation at the top of the page to enter a new note title and the note’s text in the right-hand column.